← Home

 🏛️ Not Just a Museum, But a Historic Scientific Institute

 The first thing to understand is that this is not just an entertainment aquarium.
-The museum sits on the grounds of the Institute of Oceanography, the largest marine research center in Vietnam and all of Southeast Asia.
+The museum sits on the grounds of the Institute of Oceanography, the largest marine research centre in Vietnam and all of Southeast Asia.
 It was founded by the French back in 1922 under the name «Indochinese Institute of Oceanography and Fisheries.»

 It started as a single room for storing specimens.
 Today, it houses a gigantic collection: over 20,000 exhibits representing more than 4,000 species of marine flora and fauna.
 And the collection has been growing for nearly 100 years.
+Walking through the rooms feels like stepping into a Victorian explorer’s cabinet of curiosities, except the cabinets are real and the fish inside them once swam in the South China Sea.

 🐋 The Main «Stars»: A Giant Whale and an Extinct Sea Cow